-Famed for her bodybuilding tournament triumphs, memorable fitness and modeling covers, acting roles, and appearances in WWE, Impact Wrestling, and more, Melissa Coates is that rare athlete great enough to make a name for herself in multiple fields.
-But right now, she’s going through her biggest fight yet.
+Famed for her bodybuilding tournament triumphs, memorable fitness and modeling covers, acting roles, and appearances in WWE, Impact Wrestling, and more, Melissa Coates was that rare athlete great enough to make a name for herself in multiple fields.
+Sadly, she passed away on June 23rd, 2021, after her biggest fight yet.

 My Friend, Melissa Coates

-And I’m proud to call her a friend.
+And I was proud to call her a friend.

 So on that night, on April 2nd, 2010, when at the age of 50, I finally made a leap into marriage, I had to have Melissa there.